phanendra09/LexLogic/README.md

 ## 📜 License

-This project is for educational purposes — part of a B.Tech CSE project on AI-based legal reasoning.
+This project is for educational purposes